apache/flink/docs/dev/table/connect.md

 {% else %}

-This table is only available for stable releases.
+These tables are only available for stable releases.

 {% endif %}